adigudi/cse15l-lab-reports/lab-report-1-week-2.md

 ```
 ssh <username> "javac ARandomFile.java; java ARandomFile"
 ```
+* Although the line of code is long when you write it the first time, it will only take two keystrokes to run the code: just pressing the up key and pressing enter
+* This is much faster than logging into the server and running the file on there and then logging off, which would take over 10 keystrokes
 * Below is an screenshot of mutiple commands running on the server:
 ![Image](/images/OptimizingRemoteRunning.png)